Thousands of Resources, Ready to help.

 The Michigan State Historic Preservation Office (SHPO) is kicking off the process to develop the next Statewide Historic Preservation Plan, which will cover the period 2027-2034.
 This is YOUR plan, intended to help guide both the SHPO and preservation partners statewide in making meaningful progress toward preservation goals over the next eight years.

 What do you think about historic preservation opportunities in Michigan?
 What threats do historic places face, and where can historic preservation champions focus their attention and resources in the years ahead?
 A series of regional public workshops will take place across Michigan during summer 2025 to allow citizens an opportunity to offer their ideas and input.
-We invite you to join us in Detroit on August 7, Marquette on September 8, and Petoskey on September 10 to make your voice heard!
+We invite you to join us in person in Marquette or Petoskey or at an upcoming virtual workshop to make your voice heard!

-Next stop, Detroit!
-Click the link to see the Detroit workshop agenda and to register to attend!
+Click the links below to see the upcoming workshop agendas and to register to attend.

 Regional WORKSHOP Agendas and Registration: